varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Workers.md

 > If you need really accurate, consistent interval timers, creating a worker like this may actually be beneficial.
 > According to [this article](https://hackwild.com/article/web-worker-timers/), web worker timers are slightly more
 > accurate than timers run in the main thread, as they don't have to compete with the rest of the site's
 > responsibilities.
-Also, it seems that web workers timers stay consistent even if the site tab loses focus.
+Also, it seems that web worker timers stay consistent even if the site tab loses focus.

 ### FindPrimesWorkerFactory